ivan-hc/AM/README.md

                 am -i --{FLAG} {PROGRAM}
                 am -i --{FLAG} --user {PROGRAM}
                 am -l --{FLAG}
-                am -q --{FLAG} {KEYWORD}
 ```
 These databases have the task of supporting and enriching the list of applications that can be installed via "AM".

-Here are the ones currently supported:
-- "[Toolpacks](https://github.com/pkgforge/soarpkgs)", the flag to use is `--toolpack`
+**To see the full list of flags, scroll to the bottom of the `-h` or `help` message.**

+Alternatively, perform searches (option `-q` or `query`) using the flag `--all` to identify the application.

+Each application from external databases also has an identifying extension that corresponds to the database from which it comes.

 Third-party databases can show basic information normally with the option `-a` or `about`, no flag is needed here.
 However, the name of the package will be shown with an extension equivalent to the flag used to install it.
-For example `{PROGRAM}` will be `{PROGRAM}.toolpack` if coming from the "Toolpacks" database.
+For example `{PROGRAM}` will be `{PROGRAM}.{FLAG}` if coming from the "`{FLAG}`" database.

-Same thing, you can use `am -i {PROGRAM}.toolpack` or `am -i --user {PROGRAM}.toolpack` to install the program without using the flag.
+Same thing, you can use `am -i {PROGRAM}.{FLAG}` or `am -i --user {PROGRAM}.{FLAG}` to install the program without using the flag.

 #### How to replace AM database
 One thing I care a lot about is **continuity**, and as I have seen over the years, not all open source developers are able to maintain a project.
 This could happen to me in the future.
 I don't want it to be that way.